Advocacy

 General Recommendations

-Make shared micromobility projects eligible in federal funding programs and fund shared micromobility projects at all levels of government
+Make shared micromobility projects eligible in federal funding programs and fund shared micromobility projects at all levels of government.

 Incorporate a multi-modal mindset so that when road design, road maintenance, and EV electrification projects are being done, micromobility infrastructure– charging locations, docking stations/hubs, and protected lanes– are also included.